 - 1. Intake: will be completed by SOR-funded Providers across the state.
 GPRA Graduate Assistants will not be responsible for completing this interview but will use the client contact information collected during this interview to complete subsequent check-ins, follow-ups, and other client contacts.
 In rare cases, GPRA Gas might be asked to complete intake data entry to correct Provider data entry errors.
-Allyssa will ask for your support and provide instructions if this occurs. - 2.
-Introduction Calls: will be completed by GPRA GAS approximately one week following the submission of a client's intake.
+Allyssa will ask for your support and provide instructions if this occurs. - Introduction Calls: will be completed by GPRA GAs approximately one week following the submission of a client's intake.
 This call serves as an introduction to The Evaluation Center, the SOR grant, and the data collection process.
 During this call GPRA Gas should also remind clients about the upcoming check-in and follow-up calls, as well as the \$30 gift card incentive that they will receive if they participate in the follow-up survey.
 (Introduction Calls are NOT currently being implemented but may be reinstated in the future.) - 3.
 Check-in: will also be completed by GPRA Gas.
 The purpose of the check-in phone call is to remind the client of their participation in the GPRA data collection and the associated incentive, verify and update the client's contact information, and continue to build rapport.
 The check-in calls will be short, between five to ten minutes, and will occur approximately three months after the client's intake. - 4.
 Follow-up: is a mandatory interview that must be completed within a window starting five months after the client's intake date and must be completed no later than eight months after the client's intake date.
 GPRA Gas are responsible for contacting clients to schedule and complete all follow-up interviews.
-Contact attempts for this window can be completed via phone call, text message, and/or email. - a.
-Administrative Follow-ups: do not require completing the full interview and should only be completed if a client refuses to continue participating in the GPRA data collection, or if the follow-up interview can absolutely not be completed during the follow-up window.
-An administrative follow-up does require SPARS data entry.
-Only Section I (Follow-up Status) of the survey needs to be completed during the
+Contact attempts for this window can be completed via phone call, text message, and/or email. - Act information, and rt.
+The check-in calls will to ten minutes, and will ree months after the ry interview that must be dow starting five months date and must be n eight months after the RA Gas are responsible for nedule and complete all ntact attempts for this ed via phone call, text Who is Responsible: GP Who is Responsible: - a.
+Administrative Follow-ups: do not require